box/developer.box.com/guides/webhooks/triggers.md

 | `TASK_ASSIGNMENT.UPDATED`   | A task assignment is changed                                                                                        | Yes   | Yes     |
 | `WEBHOOK.DELETED`           | When a webhook is deleted                                                                                           | No    | No      |
 <!-- markdownlint-enable line-length -->

+## V1

+The follow is a list of events that can be configured to trigger a v1 webhook.

+- Sent
+- Created
+- Uploaded
+- Commented
+- Downloaded
+- Previewed
+- Moved
+- Copied
+- Task assigned
+- Responded to task
+- Locked
+- Unlocked
+- Deleted
+- Collaborator added